 Divorce Attorneys Across the Country Gear Up for Increase in Cases After Ashley Madison Hack

-Ashley Madison is a dating service-style site that allows for anonymous cheating among married people.
-The website was hacked and millions of users’ data – including full names, partial credit card numbers, email addresses, and mailing addresses – was leaked for the public to see.
-Frantic spouses scoured the information and a tragic number found their spouse’s information.
+is a dating service-style site that allows for anonymous cheating among married people.
+The website was hacked, and millions of users’ data – including full names, partial credit card numbers, email addresses, and mailing addresses – was leaked for the public to see.
+Frantic spouses scoured the information, and a tragic number found their spouse’s information.

 “With this release of data, every curious spouse in America is going to check to see if their partner is on this list,” said Susan M. Moss, a partner at the New York firm Chemtob Moss & Forman.
 “This will lead to an influx of more divorces — or at the very least some very difficult conversations.”

 However, few courts work this way.
 Most states have no-fault divorce laws, meaning the spouse that is filing for divorce does not have to prove any fault on the part of the other spouse.
-It is unlikely that a judge will see that one spouse had an Ashley Madison account and give the other spouse a large alimony award and full custody of the children.
+It is unlikely that a judge will see that one spouse had an Ashley Madison account and give the other spouse a large alimony award and full custody of the children and child support in a high net worth divorce case.

 “I often hear from the wronged spouse: ‘I knew he was cheating!
 Now that I have proof I can get the house, the kids, the …'” says New York City divorce lawyer Morghan Richardson.
 The reality is that most states have no-fault divorce laws.
 That means that a judge doesn’t care why you are splitting up.”